-Ruling could keep gun-regulation measure off Washington state ballot
+Judge blocks Washington ballot initiative to raise purchase age for semi-automatic rifles

 If it makes the ballot, it remains to be seen whether gun-rights activists will pull together a well-funded opposition campaign.
 The NRA has formed a political committee to oppose the measure, according to state campaign-finance records, and donated $100,000 to the cause.

-But the I-1639 campaign has already raised more than $4.3 million, with top-dollar contributions from venture capitalist Nick Hanauer and Microsoft co-founder and philanthropist Paul Allen.
+But the I-1639 campaign has raised more than $4.3 million, with top-dollar contributions from venture capitalist Nick Hanauer and Microsoft co-founder and philanthropist Paul Allen.

-Everytown for Gun Safety, the gun-violence prevention group formed by and billionaire former New York City Mayor Michael Bloomberg, has also contributed $250,000.
+Everytown for Gun Safety, the gun-violence prevention group formed by billionaire former New York City Mayor Michael Bloomberg, has also contributed $250,000.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.